Cuboideb/angbandroid/README.md

 The transparent keyboard was borrowed from [here](https://github.com/Shaosil/Android-Sil) (with modifications).

+To customize your game experience, please go to settings and preferences by long-pressing the screen.
+The port has many options and you have to play a bit with them to find your optimal setup.

-Recommended game experience: Landscape Orientation and center_player option on.
+Recommended game experience: Landscape Orientation, duplicate tiles on, center_player option on (this one inside Angband).

 The game has two input methods: the soft keyboard and the button ribbon.